 Usually, but not always, the file name indicates what program was used to create the file.
+Sometimes this is not the case.
 Some programs, like those found in early models of CNC, do not attach a file extension to a file name at all.
 Also, a user may attach his own extension to a file name for his own purposes.

 ProtoTRAK CNC's always attach an extension to every file that is stored.
-The extension .lx2 is used for files, or programs, (written and) stored on a ProtoTRAK LX2.
-The extension .lx3 is used for the ProtoTRAK LX3.
-The ProtoTRAK VL CNC uses the extension .PT4.
+The extension .LX2 is used for files, or programs, (written and) stored on a ProtoTRAK LX2, ProtoTRAK L2 ProtoTRAK LX3 CNC.
+The ProtoTRAK SL and SLX CNCs use the extension .PT4.